gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 Limited quantity sale of GOCO Tokens through multiple periods of 21 hours.

-All Tokens are distributed to investors once the sale ends.
+All Tokens are distributed to investors once the current period ends.

 Constructor:
 - `openingTime`: timestamp for opening time ;